-- (a) Queensland Rail will maintain registers in which it will annually record all Approved Capital Expenditure (including identifying the relevant capital expenditure by project) in relation to the West Moreton System and the Metropolitan System. - (b)(a) If, at the end of each Year of the Term, the Approved Capital Expenditure for Year 4, of the Term differs from the relevant Capital Indicator for West Moreton System or the
+- (a) Queensland Rail will maintain registers in which it will annually record all Approved Capital Expenditure (including identifying the relevant capital expenditure by project) in relation to the West Moreton System and the Metropolitan System. - (b)(a) If, at the end of the last Year of the Term, the Approved Capital Expenditure for Year 4, Year 5 or any adjusted year (due to the application of clause 7(f) of this Schedule E) of the Term differs from the relevant Capital Indicator for West Moreton System or the Metropolitan System28 (as applicable), the difference will be entered in the Capital Expenditure Carryover Account.
+The balance recorded in the Capital Expenditure Carryover Account will be deemed as: